Are you worried you have fruit flies? But they don’t look quite right? Well, you don’t have fruit flies.

 The fungus gnat larvae will crawl out of the soil to feed on the potato halves.
 The next day, turn the potatoes over.

 You should see them crawling around.
-You might have to look close because the larvae are super small.
+You might have to look closely because the larvae are super small.

-There are actually many ways to get rid of Fungus gnats.
-One thing you can to do get rid of these pesky pests is using a stick tape to catch the fungus gnats infesting a plants.
-Unfortunately, there are many other plant pests around that could actually harm your houseplants.
-Depending on the plant, you also need to look out for aphids, mealybugs, scale insects, spider mites, slugs & snails.
+There are many ways to get rid of Fungus gnats.
+One thing you can do to get rid of these pesky pests is to use stick tape to catch the fungus gnats infesting plants.
+Unfortunately, there are many other plant pests around that could harm your houseplants.
+Depending on the plant, you must also look out for aphids, mealybugs, scale insects, spider mites, slugs & snails.

 The only issue is this only rids your plant of adult fungus gnats.
 It doesn’t help you rid your plant of pupae or larvae.

-You’re going to place the yellow sticky traps in a horizontal line on the surface of the soil.
+You’re going to place the yellow sticky traps in a horizontal line on the soil’s surface.

 The color yellow attracts fungus gnats.
-When they see the sticky traps, they’re going to head right for them.
+When they see the sticky traps, they will head right for them.

 Of course, the sticky surface traps these pests.